crazygermandude/Newsletter/issues/January Newsletter 2024.md

 Interviewee: arvtiql

-『1.
-What is something you enjoy about being affiliated with Teethyz?
+『**1.
+What is something you enjoy about being affiliated with Teethyz?**

 A. Something I enjoy about being affiliated with Teethyz is that Teethyz is an amazing alliance!
 They have such a wonderful community with lovely staff that are always willing to help you whenever needed.
 Teethyz is also a very supportive alliance to us!』

-『2.
-What's one thing about Teethyz that stands out to you the most?
+『**2.
+What's one thing about Teethyz that stands out to you the most?**

 A. One thing that Teethyz stands out to me the most is that Teethyz is a very unique group with the concept of it being a dentist, I don't really see dentist groups much on Roblox and Teethyz also grew a lot in these past few years making it the most popular dentist group on Roblox!』